andrewleverette/leetcode_problems/longest_substring_without_repeating_characters/README.md

 >
 > Explanation: The answer is "wke", with the length of 3.
 >             Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

+A detailed solution guide can be found at [Rust Bytes](https://andrewleverette.github.io/longest-substring-without-repeating-characters/).